db101097/clickfilter/README.md

 * Built a video filtering system using WebGL + THREEjs!
 * Added a facetracking filter in the same vein as Snapchat using Jeeliz-WebGL
 * Rebuilt the frontend UI/UX experience using Bootstrap, and jinga2 templating

+## Version 3 Requirements
+* A user should be able to create and name photo albums;
+* A user should be able to select a photo album to add an image to;
+* An image can be added to multiple photo albums;
+* The photo album should persist across sessions (you’ll need to store the album data somewhere).

 ## How To Run
 1. Clone or download this repo into a directory of your choosing.